PetrKryslUCSD/Targe2.jl/README.md

 ```

 There is only a single group of triangles (i. e. a single subregion, per the
-specifications), and for each edge (curve) there is one group of edges.
+specifications), and for each edge (curve) there is one group of mesh edges.
 The
 connectivity arrays point into the array of vertex coordinates, `mesh.xy`.
 So for instance, edge 2 connects vertices 2 and 3.

 ### Finer mesh on a rectangle

 To refine the mesh we generated above is easy: we will define the "constant"
 (uniform) element size to be smaller.
-How result will be as shown here.
+Now result will be as shown here.

 <img src=  "images/rectangle-uniform-finer.png" height=300>